Facebook iconA Complete Guide on ETL Software Testing - F22 Labs

 1. Data Completeness Testing

-• Row Count Validation: Compare the number of rows in the source and target systems to make sure nothing was lost in translation.
+• Row Count Validation: Compare row counts between source and target systems to detect data loss.

 2. Data Transformation Testing

-• Data Type Validation: Make sure that the data types in the transformed data align with the target schema.
-No one likes a mismatched puzzle piece!
+• Data Type Validation: Ensure transformed data aligns with the target schema.

 3. Data Integrity Testing